rogerjdeangelis/voodoo/README.md

 The macro invocation is at the end of this file

     1. Dataset level summary -- ie number of obs, variable types, static data
     2. Cardinality page (primary keys, codes/decodes number of unique values for every variable - EG fails here)
     3. Complete frequency for all variables numeric and character with less than 200 levels
-4. For variables with over 200 levels top 100 most frequent and bottom 100 least frequent
-     Least frequent are the more interesting cases.
+    4. For variables with over 200 levels top 100 most frequent and bottom 100 least frequent Least frequent are the more interesting cases.
     5. Proc means on all numeric variables
     6. Proc univariate on all numeric variables
     7. Special datetime analysis
-9. Histograms on all variables with less than 200 levels
+    8. Histograms on all variables with less than 200 levels
-10. Proc contents
+    9. Proc contents
-11. Frequency of all numeric variables Missing, negative, zero and positive
+    10. Frequency of all numeric variables Missing, negative, zero and positive
-12. Duplicates on single or compound key.
+    11. Duplicates on single or compound key.
 Output printed vertically for easy comparison
-13. Cross tabs of every variable with every other variable top 16 levels (if selectd)
+    12. Cross tabs of every variable with every other variable top 16 levels (if selectd)
-14. You can also select one variable to cross tab with all other variables max top 16 levels
+    13. You can also select one variable to cross tab with all other variables max top 16 levels
-15. Maximum and minimum lengths to hold all numeric and character variables exactly (optimize)
+    14. Maximum and minimum lengths to hold all numeric and character variables exactly (optimize)
+    15. Correlation of all pairs of numeric variables sorted by largest correlation to lowest.
     16. Nice display of max and mins for numeric and character in one table
     17. List of identical columns ie date and date1 have equal values on all observations
     18. One to Many, Many to One, One to Many and Many to Many
-    29. Cochran-Mantel-Haenszel Statistics (Cramer relationship amoung catagorical variables)
+    19. Cochran-Mantel-Haenszel Statistics (Cramer relationship amoung catagorical variables)
     20. Finds missing patterns
     21. Printout of first 20, middle 20 and last 20 observations.
     22. Missing Pattern amalysis
     23. Missing populated in a single table
     24. Missing Pattern Analysis
-    25. Correlation of all pairs of numeric variables sorted by largest correlation to lowest.